aldelaro5/Bug-Fables-Internal-Docs/docs/PlayerControl/Actions/DoActionTap.md

 - `OverworldIce` sound plays with 0.8 volume
 - The BoxCollider of the `Prefabs/Particles/mothicenormal` GameObject gets destroyed in 0.25 seconds
 - `Prefabs/Particles/mothicenormal` GameObject gets destroyed in 1.0 seconds

-The `Icecle` tag allows the following to happen:

-- [SavePoint](../../Entities/NPCControl/ObjectTypes/SavePoint.md)'s OnTriggerEnter: allows to interact with the save to save the game
-- [CoiledObject](../../Entities/NPCControl/ObjectTypes/CoiledObject.md)'s OnTriggerEnter: allows to uncoil the object trapped
-- [Switch](../../Entities/NPCControl/ObjectTypes/Switch.md), [StencilSwitch](../../Entities/NPCControl/ObjectTypes/StencilSwitch.md) and [WaterSwitch](../../Entities/NPCControl/ObjectTypes/WaterSwitch.md)'s OnTriggerEnter: allows to `hit` the switch
-- [Dropplet](../../Entities/NPCControl/ObjectTypes/Dropplet.md)'s OnTriggerEnter: allows to `hit` the dropplet which turns it into an ice cube
-- [Geizer](../../Entities/NPCControl/ObjectTypes/Geizer.md)'s OnTriggerEnter: allows to freeze the geizer
-- An [Enemy](../../Entities/NPCControl/Enemy.md)'s OnTriggerEnter: allows to freeze the enemy or to renew an existing freeze
-- [JumpSpring](../../Entities/NPCControl/ObjectTypes/JumpSpring.md)'s OnTriggerEnter: allows to make the spring bounce

 The double tap part of the action may happen here if [flag](../../Flags%20arrays/flags.md) 171 is true (obtained Icicle), but if it's false, the action ends here with a yield for 0.1 seconds.